 Mountain glaciers and snow are main sources of water in GB, ice and snow melt water flows down through the streams.
 The water from the streams and rivers is diverted for agriculture, power generation and domestic use.
 Hydropower is the major source of electricity in the region, and the efficient functioning of water and power sector is thus essential to the regional economy.
 The climate change may have damaging impacts on water and power infrastructure.
-Efficient functioning of water and power sector, effective management, conservation of water resources and wise use of hydropower potential in GB is pivotal.
+Efficient functioning of water power sector, effective management, and conservation of water resources and wise use of hydropower potential in GB is pivotal.

 The current demand for energy in GB is more than 500 MW.
 Although there are more than one hundred operational hydropower stations in GB and several thermal stations that supply a total energy of nearly 150 MW, with suppressed load to about 65% population.
 The generation capacity of these stations peak during the summers when water flow in streams is high; this however reduces to minimum during the winters producing far below their installed capacity.
+The generation potential of hydropower in GB is more than 40,000 MW on Indus River, tributaries, sub-tributaries and streams.
+This hydropower potential is not yet harvested.
+There are sufficient numbers of hydropower sites that have been identified for immediate development, and low cost hydropower energy can become accessible to entire population of the region.